A Conjuring of Ravens

 A Practical Guide to Sorcery Book 1

-Even if that means magically disguising herself as a boy and borrowing tuition money from a gang of criminals.
+Even if it means magically disguising herself as a boy and indebting herself to a gang of criminals to pay for University tuition.

-With the coppers after her, the pressure of vying against her fellow students to keep her spot in the devilishly competitive classes, and the gang calling in favors to repay her debts, Siobhan will need every drop of magic she can channel.
+With the coppers after her, the pressure of trying to keep her spot in the devilishly competitive magic classes, and the gang calling in favors to repay her debts, Siobhan will need every drop of magic she can channel.

 Chapter 1: Escape Via Unexpected Transmutation